Dockworkers & Ports Agree to Pause Strike Until January 2025

 dockworkers on strike New Jersey

-WASHINGTON, DC, October 3, 2024 (ENS) – The master contract between union dockworkers and their employers at 14 U.S. East and Gulf Coast ports expired at midnight Monday, as talks came to an impasse over pay and automation.
+The master contract between union dockworkers and their employers at 14 U.S. East and Gulf Coast ports expired at midnight September 30, as talks came to an impasse over pay and automation.
 While seeking improved wages and benefits, the central concern of union members is that automation will wipe out their jobs, but they may be too late – automated ports are already a fact of life in the United States.

-Early Tuesday morning, longshoremen walked off the job for the first time in 47 years, closing ports from Texas to Maine.
+Early on the morning of October 1, longshoremen walked off the job for the first time in 47 years, closing ports from Texas to Maine.
 The International Longshoremen’s Association (ILA) is striking against the United States Maritime Alliance, known as USMX, a membership association of employers: container carriers, terminal operators, and port associations.

-Now in its first week, the ILA strike could expand to 36 ports that together handle 57 percent of U.S. ocean imports, halting the import of goods from overseas as well as the export of items made in the United States.
+The ILA-USMX agreement came in the strike’s first week, but if issues are not resolved, the strike could expand to 36 ports that together handle 57 percent of U.S. ocean imports, halting the import of goods from overseas as well as the export of items made in the United States.

 “Longer labor dispute durations may exacerbate disruptions, affecting import and export activities, container availability, and overall operational efficiency,” Maersk wrote in a customer advisory.